 Conservation area designation should be regarded as a method of identifying and protecting areas of special architectural or historic significance.
 The designation of conservation areas will not preclude development within them, but will ensure greater emphasis is placed on high quality design and materials, ensuring the character and appearance of these areas is both preserved and enhanced.

 Conservation areas in East Cambridgeshire

 There are currently 26 conservation areas in East Cambridgeshire and the council is working to produce up-to-date appraisal documents for each.
 Completed appraisal can be viewed on the supplementary planning documents page of this website.

 Below is a register of designated conservation areas within East Cambridgeshire and their designation dates.

-Commercial properties are generally subject to stronger planning controls, whether in a Conservation Area or not and many alterations will require planning permission.
-The Council’s Shop Front Design Guide should form the starting point for anyone considering undertaking alterations to a commercial property.
+Commercial properties are generally subject to stronger planning controls, whether in a conservation area or not and many alterations will require planning permission.
+The council’s shop front design guide (PDF) should form the starting point for anyone considering undertaking alterations to a commercial property.

-N.B Advertisement Consent may be required for the display of some adverts and signs.
+- Advertisement consent may be required for the display of some adverts and signs.
 Illuminated signs will not normally be supported and will always require consent.

 - It is recommended that you check with the local planning authority prior to commencing works on commercial properties.